Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/wireframe.rst

 Wireframe Modifier
 ******************

-The Wireframe Modifier transforms a mesh into a wireframe by iterating over its faces, collecting all edges and turning those edges into four sided polygons.
+The Wireframe Modifier transforms a mesh into a wire-frame by iterating over its faces, collecting all edges and turning those edges into four sided polygons.
-Be aware of the fact that your mesh needs to have faces to be wireframed.
+Be aware of the fact that your mesh needs to have faces to be wire-framed.
-You can define the thickness, the material and several other parameters of the generated wireframe dynamically via the given modifier options.
+You can define the thickness, the material and several other parameters of the generated wire-frame dynamically via the given modifier options.

 Options